arizvisa/ida-minsc/docs/static/install.rst

 install process) to its disabled version effectively disabling it.

-Once the Python 3.x version of the IDAPython plugin has been disabled, then the Python 2.x version can enabled by doing the opposite and renaming the file from its disabled version to its enabled version.
+Once the Python 3.x version of the IDAPython plugin has been disabled, then the Python 2.x version can be enabled by doing the opposite and renaming the file from its disabled version to its enabled version.

 +-----------------------+---------------------------+---------------------------+--------------------+